I had a pretty good run of being “symptom” free during my pregnancy. 33 weeks if you want to be technical, but who’s counting (besides me obviously)?

 I knew I’d need to find shoes that would be comfortable and at least somewhat stylish to last me through my final weeks of pregnancy, but what would fit the bill?
-I can’t wear open heel or open toe shoes at my work, which eliminates most clogs…even if I wanted to wear clogs (which just FYI, I don’t.
-Some women can rock the Danskos, but I am not one of them.
-A little too “teachery” for me.
-I know I’m a teacher, but still…).
+I can’t wear open heel, or open toe, shoes at my work, which eliminates most clogs…even if I wanted to wear clogs.
+(Which I don’t.)
 It also eliminates flip flops, which I couldn’t wear anyway, since it’s winter and freezing cold.

 My husband suggested that I just wear my running shoes for the next six weeks.
 Ummmm…definitely not.
 Husband, did you forget that I am also a freelance wardrobe stylist?
 Totally unacceptable.
 But, what option did I have?
 Things were looking bleak as the only shoes that I could squeeze my chubby sausage-like feet into at this point were my rain boots and one pair of boots that have always been too big on me (not anymore!).